Ruling means Missouri's last abortion clinic stays open

 “An abortion license, while critical to our ability to provide care, still cannot undo the harm that medically unnecessary policies in our state inflict on patients,” Rodriguez said.

-During the hearing the state’s health director, Dr. Randall Williams, called the problems “imminently fixable,” but it wasn’t clear whether the state and Planned Parenthood have since negotiated.

-The hearing drew considerable attention after Williams revealed that his agency tracked the menstrual cycles of Planned Parenthood patients as part of its oversight of the clinic.
-Williams testified that an investigator made a spreadsheet at his request that included the dates of patients' last periods.
-He said the goal was to find women who needed multiple procedures to complete an abortion.
-Rodriguez called the move "deeply disturbing."

-Wrangling over the license began after an investigator found that a woman had undergone an abortion that took five attempts to complete.
-William Koebel, director of the section of the health department responsible for abortion clinic licensing, testified that the clinic failed to provide a "complication report."
+The wrangling over the license began after an investigator in March 2019 found that a woman had undergone an abortion that took five attempts to complete.
+William Koebel, director of the section of the health department responsible for abortion clinic licensing, testified that the clinic failed to provide a “complication report.”

 That led the health department to launch an investigation of other instances where women underwent multiple procedures to complete an abortion, Koebel said.